WaylonWalker/waylonwalker.com/pages/blog/if_name_main.md

 import nodes
 ```

-Just like nodes we can can run pipeline either way if its executable
+Just like nodes we can run pipeline either way if it's executable

 ```bash
 python pipeline.py